kabutz/Juppies2/README.md

 Eclipse, in combination with some commercial plugins, is also a popular option.

-Since the author of this course is most familiar with IntelliJ IDEA, the demos will be done with that.
-However, these are all plain Java code, so any IDE will do.
-We will also show how to set up all three IDEs in this course.
+Since the author of this course is most familiar with IntelliJ IDEA, the demos will be mostly done with that.
+However, we are learning plain Java code, so any IDE will do.
+We will show how to set up Apache NetBeans and IntelliJ IDEA in this course.
 Similarly, because the author uses Mac OS X exclusively, the demos will be done on that machine.
 Windows and Linux will be similar.

 * [Apache NetBeans](https://netbeans.apache.org/download/) 12.0 or later
   * Team->Git->Clone